cloudscale-ch/terraform-provider-cloudscale/docs/resources/server_group.md

 # cloudscale\_server\_group

 Provides a cloudscale.ch server group resource.
-This can be used to create, import, and delete server groups.
+This can be used to create, modify, import, and delete server groups.

 ## Example Usage